Type-Zero/django-training/training/6-NewModelAndRelations.md

 Since we updated the _blog/models.py_, it is time to update the database schema.
 We will run the ```python manage.py makemigrations``` command to generate a second migration file, *0002_auto_\[...\].py*.
-A quick look at this file indicates that it depends on our initial migration file, and its instructions are pretty explicit: create our new 'Tag' model and add a new field to the 'Article'.
+A quick look at this file indicates that it depends on our initial migration file, and its instructions are pretty explicit: create our new 'Tag' table and add a new 'tags' field to the 'Article' one.

 Let's now apply the migration by running ```python manage.py migrate```.
-Our database is now ready to host the new 'Tag' entities.
+Our database is ready to host the new 'Tag' entities.

 You can now go to the __admin__ interface (http://127.0.0.1:8000/admin), create a few Tags and link them to Articles via the Article edition form.

 ## Interface Update

-We now have a brand new entity, linked to the __admin__ back-end, but it is not yet showed to the user in any of our article views.
+At this point we have a brand new entity, linked to the __admin__ back-end, but it is not yet displayed to the user in any of our article views.
-To take care of this, we will first need to edit our _blog/views.py_ to grab the tags associated with each article at the moment we query the database:
+To handle this, we will first need to edit our _blog/views.py_ to grab the tags associated with each article:

 ```python
 # blog/views.py